ilifu/ilifu_user_docs/docs/cluster/running_jobs.md

 3. Selected users will be given access to the OpenStack dashboard in order to have full control over the setup of a computing environment.
 This is available at [dashboard.ilifu.ac.za](https://dashboard.ilifu.ac.za)

+---

-## Jupyter Spawner
+## 1. Jupyter Spawner

-## Slurm Batch Scheduler
+## 2. Slurm Batch Scheduler

 Slurm is a general purpose job scheduling system which is highly versatile.
-There are numerous resources available online as to how to submit batch systems.
-The simplest procedure for submitting and running a SLURM batch job is as is detailed below.
+There are numerous resources available online as to how to submit batch jobs and how to control the execution, concurrency, and dependencies of jobs.
+This page provides instructions for connecting to the batch scheduler and a simple example to submit and run a SLURM batch job.

+The SLURM batch system can be accessed via `ssh` with private key to `batch.ilifu.idia.ac.za`.
+It can also be accessed using jupyter by web browser at https://batch.ilifu.idia.ac.za.
+Note that this node should only be used to submit and manage batch jobs and not for running code or software directly.
+This node does not have significant resources and will likely crash under heavy usage.
+From this node you can submit jobs to a queue where it subsequently allocated to the computing cluster such that it uses resources in an optimal manner.

-We will create a python script for each job, say `casa_job_N.py`, where N represents the job number.
-We could ordinarily run this script using `casa -c casa_job_N.py`, but since our script will be run on a worker node, we use a singularity container to execute the script.
-The simplest way to do this is by using the `singularity exec` command:
+To do so, we must create a submit script.
+In this example we will assume that the user is executing their analysis or data processing code using python.
+We thus create a python script for each compute job called `casa_job_N.py`, where N represents the job number.
+If you were working directly on your laptop you could run this script by running `python -c casa_job_N.py`.
+However, since our script will be run on a worker node, we use a singularity container to encapsulate our environment and requisite software.
+The simplest way to execute our python script is by prepending the `singularity exec` command:

-	singularity exec /data/exp_soft/containers/casa-stable.img casa -c casa_job_N.py
+	singularity exec /data/exp_soft/containers/casa-stable.img python -c casa_job_N.py

-To execute our set of scripts using the SLURM batch scheduler, you must create a SLURM submit script.
-This bash script contains our casa command along with a set of parameters to instruct SLURM how to run the jobs:
+To execute our (set of) scripts using the SLURM batch scheduler, you must create an additional SLURM submit script.
+This is a bash script that contains the above command, along with a set of parameters that instruct SLURM how to run the jobs:

 	#!/bin/bash
 	#file: casaslurm_N.sh: